thkoch2001/mime-util/README.txt

 if the file has no extension at all, such as Make, then it's not going to be possible to determine a mime type using this technique
 (see the next section for a better guessing algorithm under these conditions).

 The second method of detection provided by the utility is to use Unix 'magic.mime' file processing.
-If you are not using a Unix system or your system does not have a 'magic.mime' file, donít worry, we have included a copy within the project and if we can't locate the files on your system we will use this internal version instead.
+If you are not using a Unix system or your system does not have a 'magic.mime' file, don‚Äôt worry, we have included a copy within the project and if we can't locate the files on your system we will use this internal version instead.
 This mechanism is much more processor intensive than the first case of file extension association so it is much better for you and your systems performance if you can define you previously unknown file extensions in your extended mime-types.properties files some how.
 However, this is not always possible.
 In one particular case we had a CMS (Content Management System) that stored all of its images within a